Reading & Phonics

 All children continue to take home an appropriate reading book from recommended reading schemes.
 The class teachers are primarily responsible for guided reading with the support of classroom assistants, who also hear one-to-one readers.

 Extra reading sessions take place for any children that may need them.
 We also welcome trained visitors including governors and parents into our school to listen to individual children read on a regular basis.

-In Key Stage Two Guided reading sessions take place daily and children continue to take home an appropriate reading book from recommended reading schemes.
+In Key Stage Two, Guided reading sessions take place daily and children continue to take home an appropriate reading book from recommended reading schemes.
+In the school Library, we have a comprehensive selection of schemed reading books.
 When they have completed this scheme they become a ‘Free Reader’ choosing a book from the school or class library.

 Our school library stock is frequently monitored and updated by the Literacy Coordinator and every class has a small class library which is updated regularly to ensure that children have access to classic and new publications, that are appropriate to their age and reading ability.
 Children also have access to quality children’s newspapers and magazines/comics through which they can develop their wider reading skills.